-A&M’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 49% last year.
-To compare this school to other top-notch public STEM-focused institutions, Georgia Tech is at 41%, Virginia Tech has a 33% yield, and Purdue is at just 23%.
+A&M’s yield rate was 46% last year.
+To compare this school to other top-notch public STEM-focused institutions, Georgia Tech is at roughly 40%, Virginia Tech has a 33% yield, and Purdue is at just 23%.

 How Texas A&M Rates Applicants

 There are five factors that Texas A&M ranks as being “very important” to their admissions process: rigor of secondary school record, class rank, GPA, extracurricular activities, and talent/ability.
 Essays, first-generation status, geographical residence, state residency, volunteer work, and work experience are rated as “important”.

 In the admissions office’s own words: “If you do not qualify for top 10%, but meet the State of Texas Uniform Admission Policy, your application file, which includes all factors you noted, will be reviewed in a holistic manner.
 Academic factors include all high school courses attempted and grades earned, rigor of coursework, GPA and class rank.
 Non-academic factors include involvement in extracurricular activities, community service, leadership, employment and summer activities as well as extraordinary opportunities, challenges and hardships experienced during high school career.”

 Possessing a top-notch athletic program, it most definitely helps if you are recruited as an athlete to join one of A&M’s 20 Division I sports teams.
 There are roughly 650 student athletes competing at A&M and 75% receive some level of scholarship.
 In general, recruited athletes possessed GPAs and SATs far below the average for the pool of general admits.